20 Under 40 awards postponed due to rising COVID-19 infection rate

 “NNY Business magazine is proud to be able to continue this program each and every year, honoring some of the area’s brightest young professionals that exemplify leadership in the north country,” Ms. Boname said.
 “I am confident that this year’s event, once the infection rate becomes under control, will provide our honorees with the accolades that they so greatly deserve.”

 The NNY Business 20 Under 40 issue will still be distributed on schedule to subscribers and Watertown Daily Times home delivery customers on Saturday, Dec.
-11, as well as a special online feature on NNY360.com including each recipient’s profile and photography.
+11, and in a special online feature on NNY360.com including each recipient’s profile and photography.

 An announcement of the new event date will follow.

-For more information, to purchase a copy of the 11th annual 20 Under 40 issue or to contact Northern New York Magazine Editor Holly Boname in regards to reservations, please call 315-661-2381 or email hboname@wdt.net.
+For more information, to purchase a copy of the 11th annual 20 Under 40 issue or to contact NNY Magazine Editor Holly Boname about reservations, call 315-661-2381 or email hboname@wdt.net.

 (0) comments